xTown/recordreader/README.md

 Click the `Choose File...` button to choose the source file, then click `Convert` to convert the file.
 It will automatically create a file called `record.csv` in the same directory that contains the `jar` file.

+### Brief Mode
+In the UI, click the `Brief Mode` checkbox to enable abbreviated output that includes only the AUTHOR, TITLE, IMPRINT, and UNIF TITLE columns.